In vivo magnetic resonance spectroscopy: Non-Proton (^{1}H) MRS

 Fluorine NMR has high sensitivity (82% relative to proton sensitivity) and 100% natural abundance.
-However, it is important to note that no endogenous ^{19}F containing compounds are found in biological tissues and thus the fluorine signal comes from an external reference compound.
+However, no endogenous ^{19}F containing compounds are found in biological tissues and thus the fluorine signal comes from an external reference compound.
 Because^{19}F is not found in biological tissues, ^{19}F does not have to deal with interference from background signals like in vivo ^{1}H MRS does with water, making it especially powerful for pharmacokinetic studies. ^{1}H MRI provides the anatomical landmarks, while ^{19}F MRI/MRS allows us to follow and map the specific interactions of specific compounds. in vivo ^{19}F MRS can be used to monitor the uptake and metabolism of drugs, study the metabolism of anesthetic, determine cerebral blood flow, and measure, via fluorinated compounds ("probes"), various parameters like pH, oxygen levels, and metal concentration.